Tim Staffell: Return to music

 In late 2019/early 2020, together with Paul Stewart, who had previously worked with the British Rhythm & Blues band 'The Others', Staffell recorded an album How High under the band name of Staffell & Stewart; containing a mixture of original material and reimagined rhythm and blues classics.

-Wayward Child

 In September 2021 Staffell travelled to Barcelona to record his third solo album, Wayward Child, at Room To Studios along with his son Andrew.
-The album is scheduled to be released in 2023, with the first single, 'The Sinner', being released on 24 February, Tim's 75th birthday.
+The album was released in 2023, with the first single, 'The Sinner', being released on 24 February, Staffell's 75th birthday.